aneeshdua/blog/about.md

 ## Hobbies and Interests

-I am an avid FPS gamer.
-I love playing all kinds but competitive FPS is my thing.
+I love food.
+I like to try out exotic dishes.
+Being an amateur cook, I usually go out to feed my cravings.I am an enthusiast FPS gamer.
+I love playing all kinds of games but competitive FPS is my thing.
 I love hacking contests, Jeopardy CTFs.
 I love zoning out listening to music.
 My taste is wide in the kind of the music I [enjoy](https://open.spotify.com/user/aneeshdua?si=hoGX-PMzSg6pEBT9UTyQ-Q){:target="_blank"}.
 Travel when possible, love being close to nature.

 ## Contact